Worker's classification: Employee vs Contractor

 Employers have direct financial control over employees.
 Because employees pay them direct wages and they use company resources which tends to fall under overheads associated with having in-house employees.

-Contractors are more probable that they spend their own resources in the course of their work, and they may or may not be reimbursed for it.
+Independent Contractors are more probable that they spend their own resources in the course of their work, and they may or may not be reimbursed for it.
 Contractors are generally paid at a flat rate, and the business has no control over how contractors utilize their resources in meeting their productivity goals.

 If you need to hire for the long-term main goal-oriented and core activity you should consider hiring employees.